munificent/craftinginterpreters/book/calls-and-functions.md

 ^code object-include-chunk (1 before, 1 after)

-Like we did with the other object types, we need some accessories to make them easier to work with in C. Sort of a poor man's object orientation.
-First, we'll declare a function to create a new, uh, function:
+Like we did with the other object types, we need some accessories to make functions easier to work with in C. Sort of a poor man's object orientation.
+First, we'll declare a C function to create a new Lox function:

 ^code new-function-h (3 before, 1 after)